A/B tests are a staple of digital marketing, with good reason.

-So, you didn’t get the result you expected from your A/B test.
+So, you didn’t get the result you expected from your A/B test for your ecommerce store.
 Version B didn’t perform significantly better than version A. Or it even performed worse.

 In fact, if your A/B test was set up correctly, these results aren’t failures at all.

-The purpose of testing is to choose the best content and tactics for your marketing.
+The purpose of testing is to choose the best content and tactics for your marketing and for producing the best possible customer experience to drive results for your eCommerce business, and to get the results you want from online shoppers and potential customers.
 And you’ve just learned that a given tactic isn’t as effective as you’d hoped.
 If you hadn’t done the test, you would never have known.

 ‘Negative’ and ‘neutral’ split test results let you steer away from marketing decisions that are unhelpful or even detrimental in the long run.

 The solution is to run occasional A/A tests.
 This is the most basic type of A/B test; you simply create two identical versions of the same marketing and test them against each other.
-If you get significantly different results, then it’s time to revisit your setup and make sure everything’s working as it should be.
+If you get significantly different results with your KPIs for your online store, then it’s time to revisit your setup and make sure everything’s working as it should be.

 3. Data dredging

 This happens when you analyze your data to spot effects, without previously deciding what you’re looking for.
 If you search for a while, you’re bound to find false coincidences by chance.